Gh0stF4c3/PiBatteryGague/README.md

 ## Results

 * RaspberryPi prints the current voltage (voltage), remaining power (percentage), and interrupt alert information (if any) every 2 seconds.
+* The default value of the battery low power interrupt alert threshold is 32%.
+That is, when the remaining power is lower than 32%, a falling edge interrupt is generated on the ALR pin.
+This threshold can be set to any integer between 1-32 (corresponding to 1%-32%, respectively) with the function setInterrupt().
+* When the battery's initial remaining power is higher than interrupt alert threshold, the ALR pin is set high.
+If it falls below the threshold (due to discharge) , the ALR pin is pulled to low.
+The controller is triggered to print ”Low power alert interrupt!”, and then clear interrupt through clearInterrupt(), which causes ALR back to high immediately.
+* When the battery's initial remaining power is below interrupt alert threshold, the ALR pin will generate an interrupt at the beginning.
+* After the battery remaining power grows higher than interrupt alert threshold (due to discharge) , another interrupt will be generated when the power again falls below the threshold (due to discharge).
+If the clearInterrupt() is not called after the interrupt is occurred, the ALR pin will remain low regardless of the statue of the battery.